-Firestone’s newest version of the Winterstone UV is made to help everything from minivans and crossovers to burly body-on-frame SUVs and trucks handle the slop and snow.
+Firestone’s Winterstone UV is made to help everything from minivans and crossovers to burly body-on-frame SUVs and trucks handle the slop and snow.
 So do the other tires on here, of course — but this Firestone does so at a price that’s easy on your wallet.

 Sports cars can definitely tackle winter conditions, so long as your skills are sharp and you take care to clean salt off your riade as often as possible.